rsyncOSX/RsyncUIdocs/content/post/Development.md

 Any change to the basic data structures causes RsyncUI to write data to permanent storage, reload data and recompute rsync parameters.

-### MVC model
+### MVC architecture

 RsyncUI is constructed in compliance to the Model View Controller (MVC) architecture.
-Any operation on the data is within the model.
+Any operations on the data is within the model.
 The modelpart is normal **imperativ** Swift development, with classes and structs.
 The UI part (view) is **declarative** SwiftUI development, with structs only.
-And the view is clearly separated from the model.
-Another important part of the UI (and SwiftUI) is the [single source of truth](https://developer.apple.com/documentation/swiftui/managing-user-interface-state).
-Single source of truth is also part of the MVC architecture.
+The UI is clearly separated from the model.
+Another important part of SwiftUI is the [single source of truth](https://developer.apple.com/documentation/swiftui/managing-user-interface-state).

 ### Permanent storage

 RsyncUI saves data on permanent store either as PLIST or JSON format.
 The user can any time convert existing data to either of the formats.
 There is no preferences of which format to use and default is PLIST.
-JSON is a preferred format for exchanging data on the Internet and Swift has very good support encoding and decoding JSON.
+JSON is a preferred format for exchanging data on the Internet and Swift has very good support for encoding and decoding JSON.

 Details about JSON encoding and decoding of configurations are [here](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Storage/PersistentStorage/PersistentStorageConfigurationJSON.swift).
 And details about PLIST encoding and decoding of configurations er [here](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Storage/PersistentStorage/PersistentStorageConfigurationPLIST.swift).